For media inquiries, please contact Cynthia Meyer at firstname.lastname@example.org.

 “It’s critical that any future family and medical leave program in Colorado takes into account the input of the business community,” said Hagood.
 “I’m pleased to provide the perspective of private insurers and HR professionals in this important discussion.”

 Campbell is Board Chair-elect of the Colorado Chamber and Chair of the Colorado Chamber’s Labor and Employment Council.
 He was heavily involved in negotiating with SB 188’s sponsors during the 2019 session.
-He is an employment and commercial litigation trial lawyer at Campbell Litigation, P.C. and has successfully first-chaired jury and judge tried trials throughout the U.S. involving employment discrimination, the Employee Retirement Income Security Act, breach of contract, non-compete and trade secrets, and personal injury.
+He is an employment and commercial litigation trial lawyer at Campbell Litigation, P.C. and has successfully first-chaired jury and judge tried trials throughout the U.S. involving employment discrimination, the Employee Retirement Income Security Act, breach of contract, non-compete and trade secrets, and personal injury, working with amazing professionals as a Massachusetts attorney which excel in this field.

 Hagood is the Executive Director of Human Resources Regional Operations for USAA, a Colorado Chamber member company.
 He has an extensive background in human resources and has worked in the banking, aerospace, insurance and financial services industries.